orstavik/JoiComponents/book/chapter7_style/partyStyle/Pattern_styleCallback.md

 # Pattern: styleCallback

-Web components encapsulate CSS in addition to HTML and JS.
-This encapsulation **protects** the integrity of both:
-1. the shadowDOM CSS from the lightDOM CSS, and
-2. the lightDOM CSS from the shadowDOM CSS.

-The CSS encapsulation does this by making sure that:
-1. CSS selectors defined inside the shadowDOM of a web component can *not* select lightDOM elements, (with the exception of the `:host` selector), and that
-2. CSS selectors defined outside a custom element in its lightDOM can *not* select shadowDOM elements.

-The encapsulation that keeps the CSS style of the inner shadowDOM from escaping up and into the lightDOM is simple and unproblematic.
-We want a *top-down* control of style, and child elements should *not* define the style of parent elements in the DOM.

 However, as we want a *top-down* control of style, we often *do* want the ancestor elements to define the style of child elements, even across and into shadowDOM borders.
 And so CSS supports this,